Tony-Donghua-Han/Unit-test-examples/README.md

 For each exercise, first go over the importance of the topic on the confluence page, then have each participant do the exercise.
 Once they are done, allow everyone to share their result, ask for different approaches, and ask everyone to share what they think of different approach.
 Make sure everyone understand there are no right or wrong answer here, as this is a learning exercise.

-> Make sure each exercise is performed with the speficied command for better result
+> Make sure each exercise is performed with the specified command for better result

 &nbsp;